Start9Labs/documentation/site/source/guides/device-guides/dg-android/lan-android.rst

 =============================
 Trust Your Root CA on Android
 =============================
 Complete this guide to download your Start9 server's Root Certificate Authority (CA), and trust it on your client device (Android).
 This allows you to use encrypted ``https`` connections to your ``.local`` (LAN) and ``.onion`` (tor) server addresses, access services on LAN, and enhances performance on tor.
-The self-signed certificate was created by your server when you perfomed the initial setup, and applies to your server's main UI connection, as well as all service connections.
+The Root CA was created by your server when you perfomed the initial setup, and signs the certificate of your server's main UI, as well as that of all services.

 .. note:: This guide applies to most Android phones running Android v13+, as well as phones running CalyxOS, GrapheneOS, or LineageOS (v19+).